-Processing infrastructure activities and the location of tailings facilities and schedule for emplacement
+Processing infrastructure activities and the location of tailings facilities and schedule for emplacement.

-The existing processing plant within the extraction area would continue to be utilised for the next three years.
-There are no tailings areas or facilities at the Mine.
+The existing processing plant within the extraction area would continue to be utilized for the next three years.
+Processing operations do not generate tailings and no tailings storage facilities are approved or proposed.